my-devices/meta-gateway-docker/README.md

 [macchina.io Remote Manager](https://macchina.io) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
-With macchina.io Remote Manager, any network-connected device running the Remote Manager Agent software (*WebTunnelAgent*, contained in this SDK) can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.
+With macchina.io Remote Manager, any network-connected device running the Remote Manager Agent software can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.

 This even works if the device is behind a NAT router, firewall or proxy server.
 The device becomes just another host on the internet, addressable via its own URL and